 They call their newly acquired residence “The Shelter,” a safe space where they are free to be themselves — a mix of ages, backgrounds and genders congregating under one roof, because their sexual orientation left them with nowhere else to go.

-The LGBT Shelter in Kyiv is the first place where its residents get a feeling of belonging to a comminity.
+The LGBTQ Shelter in Kyiv is the first place where its residents get a feeling of belonging to a comminity.
 Some find a new home there, where they are accepted for who they are.

 Most of the residents find it to be the first place they feel free and open about their sexuality.

 Nik Litvinov, 22, moved into the Shelter in the beginning of 2017 for a couple of months, then again in May for another couple of months.
 He is optimistic about the future of the LGBTQ community in Ukraine.
 "It will take time, for sure.
 But the shift is happening already," says Nik, who is excited to move in with his boyfriend in Moscow (Russia) soon.

 Slavik feels much more secure and safe since he came out as gay.
 Now he lives openly and is not afraid of violence or discrimination against him.
 "I feel more powerful now, since I'm not afraid of exposure anymore."

 Ongoing: Life of LGBTQ Community in Ukraine.
 2017-

 Gender and sexual identity, androgyny and belonging to a community have been my artistic topics for the past five years.
 My new project about stories of LGBTQ community and individuals in Ukraine, country I was born and raised in, is the next step in that journey.
 Living in Germany for the past 12 years and coming out as queer here, which would be much more difficult if not impossible in my native country, gave me unique perspective on challenges of LGBTQ people living there.